scidash/neuronunit/neuronunit/tests/singularityimage/README.md

 jovyan@rjjarvis:/root$ cd ~
 jovyan@rjjarvis:~$ ls
 ```
-Singularity image is build from local container, by entering a different special purpose singularity written docker container, whose only only function is to write a singularity image, based on the supplied docker container:
+Singularity image is build from local container, by entering a different special purpose singularity written docker container, whose only function is to write a singularity image, based on the supplied docker container:

 Giving us an interactive session in our familiar docker like environment:
 ```